aakriti-poudel-chhetri/eds220-hwk4/README.md

 False color imagery generated using satellite data from instruments such as Landsat—is a valuable tool for assessing wildfire impacts.
 By assigning infrared spectral bands to visible colors, these images reveal vegetation health, burn severity and the spatial extent of fire scars.
 This technique enables researchers and land managers to evaluate ecosystem recovery, identify high-risk zones, and inform restoration and mitigation strategies.

-In this task, we will produce a false-color image of the Eaton and Palisades Fires using remote sensing data, highlighting the burn scar and demonstrating how coding and data visualization support environmental monitoring.

 ![](https://freeseandgoss.com/wp-content/uploads/2025/01/palisades-and-eaton-fires--scaled.jpeg)

+## Objective

+The objective of this assignment is to produce a false-color image of the Eaton and Palisades fires using remote sensing data, highlighting the burn scar and demonstrating how coding and data visualization support environmental monitoring.

 ## Repository Structure
 ```